fritshoogland-yugabyte/yb_stats/README.md

 yb_stats is a utility to extract detailed runtime data data from a YugabyteDB cluster for performance and troubleshooting purposes.
 It functions in two modes:
 - ad-hoc mode: begin and end capturing of performance (metric) data for performance analysis, which does not store any data (called without the `--snapshot` switch).
-- snapshot mode: full capturing of all YugabyteDB cluster metadata and metrics for performance and troubleshooting analysis.
-The data is stored in CSV files in a directory in the current working directory.
+- snapshot mode (called with the `--snapshot` switch): full capturing of all YugabyteDB cluster metadata and metrics for performance and troubleshooting analysis.
+The data obtained as part of the snapshot is stored in CSV files in the `yb_stats.snapshots` directory in the current working directory inside a directory with the snapshot number.

-The function of the CSV snapshot is to create an overview of the current situation as completely as possible to be able to work based on factual information and rule out guessing.
+The function of the CSV snapshots is to create an overview of the current situation as completely as possible to be able to work based on factual information and rule out guessing.

 In ad-hoc mode the following data is gathered to show totals and the difference after pressing enter:
 - metrics (master and tserver /metrics data, YCQL /metrics data and YSQL /metrics data).